oceanprotocol/pybundlr/README.md

 This example was on Polygon mainnet, with `currency = "matic"`.
 Pybundlr also works on Ethereum mainnet (`"ethereum"`), Arweave (`"arweave"`), and more.

-The full interface (and behavior) is at: https://github.com/oceanprotocol/pybundlr/blob/main/src/pybundlr/pybundlr.py
+[The code itself](https://github.com/oceanprotocol/pybundlr/blob/main/src/pybundlr/pybundlr.py) has the full interface and behavior.

 ## Development